esmarlint/CorePagination/README.md

 The benchmark results show that:

 - The `PaginateAsync` and `Paginate` methods have the highest execution times compared to other pagination methods.
-- The `SimplePaginateAsync`, `CursorPaginateAsync`, `SimplePaginate`, and `CursorPaginate` methods have lower and similar execution times among themselves.
+- The `PaginateAsync`, `CursorPaginateAsync`, `SimplePaginate`, and `CursorPaginate` methods have lower and similar execution times among themselves.
 - The `PaginateAsync` method has the highest memory consumption in terms of allocated memory compared to other methods.
-- The asynchronous pagination methods (`PaginateAsync`, `SimplePaginateAsync`, `CursorPaginateAsync`) have slightly higher memory consumption than their synchronous counterparts.
+- The asynchronous pagination methods (`PaginateAsync`, `PaginateAsync`, `CursorPaginateAsync`) have slightly higher memory consumption than their synchronous counterparts.

 These results provide valuable insights into the performance of different pagination methods in CorePagination and can help make informed decisions about which method to use based on the application's performance and resource usage requirements.